How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Numerical results

 In each setting ($n=10,20,30$) and for each of the $960$ combinations of test statistics and bootstrap schemes described above we perform a two-step procedure.
 A detailed description of the computations carried out can be found in Sections \ref{sec:stp1} and \ref{sec:stp2} in Appendix \ref{App compu}.
 Here we only provide a brief summary of the two-step procedure to the extent needed for an understanding of the results presented in Section \ref{sec:results}.

 \begin{enumerate} \item The main goal of Step 1 is to find a scenario and a corresponding design matrix leading to a small value of $\vartheta $.

 Essentially, this is done by randomly generating $n\times k$ design matrices (with first column the intercept, and the remaining coordinates i.i.d.~log-(standard) normally distributed) and by computing the corresponding values of $\vartheta $ for the testing problems $R=(0:I_{q})$ and $r=0$.
-This done for every pair $(k,q)$ with $k=2,\ldots ,5$ and $ q=1,\ldots ,k-1$.
+In preparation for Step 2, for a suitably chosen subset of the design matrices generated, we also compute null rejection probabilities for strategically chosen variance parameters (assuming normality).
+All this is done for every pair $(k,q)$ with $k=2,\ldots ,5$ and $q=1,\ldots ,k-1$.

 \item The goals of Step 2 are twofold: (a) to check the numerical reliability of the computation of $\vartheta $ in Step 1; and (b) to compute lower bounds on the size of the test, if necessary.
 We do the following for $ \alpha \in \{0.05,0.1\}$: